 I’ve added vegan bacon bits to the mix, which actually managed to stew pretty well considering!

 I’ve looked around the net and seen numerous methods of making a vegan Feijoada.
 Many vegan feijoada recipes contain soy, or smoked tofu (to be more specific), to further capture that bacon-ey flavour, I assume.

-I’m proud to say this veganised feijoada recipe is soy-free, and is very tasty!
-I’ll also experiment with tofu, soy curls, etc. When I find a perfect version I will also post a version for those who don’t mind consuming soy.
+I’m proud to say this veganised feijoada recipe contains plant based bacon bits, and is very tasty!
+I’ll also experiment with tofu, soy curls, etc.